-This is my personal academic Web site on which I blog on topics ranging from my research to issues of my field or really any ideas I think may be of interest to a few readers.
+This is my personal Web site on which I blog on topics ranging from my academic research to issues of my field and any ideas I think may be of interest to a few readers.
 It goes without saying that my views do not necessarily represent those of any of the organizations with which I have been associated.